Mani08102001/Automate-AWS-using-Terraform/README.md

 ## Step2:

--Create a Security group to access the server from outside which allows both HTTP and SSH traffic.
+- Create a Security group to access the server from outside which allows both HTTP and SSH traffic.

 - Next, create a route table which routes incoming traffic to the instance.